jlenoble/polyton/README.md

 ## PolytonFactory API

-* ```PolytonFactory(Class, classSingletonOptions, basePolytonSingletonOptions)```: Returns a ```Polyton``` constructor that will generate singletons of class ```Class```. ```classSingletonOptions``` indicates how to process the initializing arguments for each singletons.
+* ```PolytonFactory(Class, classSingletonOptions, basePolytonSingletonOptions, basePolytonOptions)```: Returns a ```Polyton``` constructor that will generate singletons of class ```Class```. ```classSingletonOptions``` indicates how to process the initializing arguments for each singletons.
 See package [keyfunc](https://www.npmjs.com/package/keyfunc) for a detailed discussion on how to present this argument. ```basePolytonSingletonOptions``` is optional and is used when the polytons themselves must be indexed in a special way.
 By default, polytons are just referenced by an array of all the arguments that were used to create the singletons it contains.
+Last argument ```basePolytonOptions``` is also optional and is used to extend the ```BasePolyton``` prototype: it is an object with unique property 'extend' containing all new (or to be overridden) method declarations.

 ##  Instance Polyton API